compose-spec/compose-spec/spec.md

 test: curl -f https://localhost || exit 1
 ```

-`NONE` disable healthcheck, and is mostly useful to override Healthcheck set by image and disable
+`NONE` disable the healthcheck, and is mostly useful to disable Healthcheck set by image.
+Alternatively
-it.
-Alternatively Healthcheck set by the image can be disabled by setting `disable: true`:
+the healthcheck set by the image can be disabled by setting `disable: true`:

 ```yml
 healthcheck: